-Results of the complete case analysis was consistent with the pattern of the main results.
-However, the 95% CIs were wider than in the results of main analysis (appendix figure xx).
-Similarly, the analysis which was conducted without SuperLearner obtained consistent results with slightly wider 95% CIs (appendix figure xx).
+Results of the complete case analysis were consistent with the pattern of the main results.
+However, the 95% CIs were wider than in the results of main analysis (Appendix xx Figure xx).
+Similarly, the analysis which was conducted without SuperLearner obtained consistent results with slightly wider 95% CIs (Appendix xx Figure xx).

 References